jholmse/openhab-addons/bundles/org.openhab.binding.nobohub/README.md

 <img href="doc/nobohub.jpg"/>

-It lets you read and change temperature settings for zones, and read and set active overrides to change the global mode of the hub.
+It lets you read and change temperature and profile settings for zones, and read and set active overrides to change the global mode of the hub.

 This binding is tested with the following devices: